How to Select Who to Use as a Reference

-I'm seeing more job postings where employers ask for a reference list along with a resume and cover letter.
-In those cases, the company may check your references in advance, before contacting you for an interview.
+In some cases, employers ask for a reference list as part of a job application, along with a resume and cover letter.
+In those cases, the company may check your references in advance before contacting you for an interview.

 How to Share Your References With Employers